Skip to Main Content

 Will my business save money by switching to an alternative energy provider?

 Whether or not you will save money depends on a number of factors, so it’s important to get as much information as you can.
 Before contacting alternative energy suppliers, know the price you are currently paying for the energy your business uses.
-Log in to your MyUnitil online account for a copy of your recent bill.
+Log in to your MyUnitil online account for a copy of your recent bill and visit unitil.com/rates to find out what the supply rate will be in the upcoming months.

 Will my business have to get a new gas or electric meter?

-No. Unitil will continue to provide delivery of your electricity, and will still be responsible in the event of an outage or service emergency.
+No. Unitil will continue to provide delivery of your energy, and will still be responsible in the event of an outage or service emergency.

 What if I change my mind?
 Can I switch back to Unitil?